romaingrx/Second-Order-Jailbreak/README.md

 ### Setup 1: Alice and Bob Backend

-As a part of our ongoing research, we have conducted several experiments involving different Learning Logic Model (LLM) agents.
+As a part of our ongoing research, we have conducted several experiments involving different Large Language Models (LLM) agents.
 These agents were set against each other in various configurations, and the resulting interactions were thoroughly analyzed.

 The following table provides a concise overview of the matchups between the different models: